 This article is one in a series of conversations with women leaders in the construction industry.
-Click here for the most recent conversation.
+Click here for past conversations.

 As a project manager at Portland, Oregon-based R&H Construction, 29-year-old Sarah Jimenez has worked on multiple project teams and now is running a new $19 million ground-up addiction treatment center in Southeast Portland.